Home / Hotels in London / A penthouse stay at nhow London hotel, east London

 The bedroom doors at nhow London are styled in bright colours and made to look like traditional front doors

-Inside the penthouse suite at nhow London
+Penthouse suite at nhow London

 Each of the eight floors has a suite at the end of the corridor and my room – 814 – was the penthouse suite on the top floor.
 Every bedroom in nhow London hotel is styled like a traditional front door, with bright paint and a door knocker, and the penthouse has artwork around the door containing picture clues to films such as Lord of the Rings, The Lion, the Witch and the Wardrobe and Alice in Wonderland.

-penthouse views nHow London
+penthouse views from nHow London

 Soaking up the view at the end of the penthouse suite

-Immediately inside there’s a small hallway and guest loo – very civilised – and then on opening the main door to the suite you are greeted with a seemingly vast amount of green carpet, styled (I assume) to look like grass on an open terrace.
 The design of the building means that the penthouse is actually triangular, so the walls of the suite meet in a sharp point overlooking City Road – a great chance to do your Titanic ‘I’m the King of the World!’ impression – and there’s a supporting structure in the middle containing the mini bar and tea and coffee-making facilities, so it’s quite an unusual layout.
-There’s certainly a fair amount of space though, including an eight-person dining table, a writing desk, a sofa, coffee table and a couple of basket chairs which make for a great vantage point to survey the view.

-bedroom nHow London hotel
+double bed and robes at nHow London hotel

-The bedroom itself is nicely laid out with a king-sized bed, large wardrobe and TV, and the room seamlessly links into the bathroom area with a stand-alone bath, walk-in shower, loo and blingy golden sink.
 While I’m still not convinced by baths in bedrooms, I liked this set-up where the bath is clearly in the bathroom area so you can have your privacy if you want (there’s a curtain you can draw across) but it’s also perfectly romantic if you like to hop between the bed and the bath.

-bedroom nHow London hotel
+bedroom and bath at nHow London hotel

 As well as the bedrooms and the bar downstairs, nhow London has a gym in the basement which is set up with a ‘London theme’, from the Mind the Gap sign by the lift doors and metal grate entrance, to the sound of an approaching tube train playing constantly in the gym.
 There’s also some extremely green conference rooms, known as labs, with fun touches such as a working old-style Space Invaders machine.

-lab at nHow London
+conference room at nHow London

 There are three differently-sized ‘lab’ meeting rooms at nhow London